Staying healthy. Staying sane. – 3 tips that help you deal with the Corona Crisis

 It’s crazy.
 In no time, everything can turn upside down.
 And we’re all sitting in the same boat.
 Breaking news update us every minute on the latest numbers and spreading of the novel corona virus.
 Events are cancelled, gyms and shops are closed.
 And suddenly, Corona grounds us for an indefinite period.
 This creates many organisational challenges: How can I switch to remote work?
 Who will look after the children?
 And when is the best time to go shopping before the queue reaches the street?

-That’s why here are 3 tips for dealing with difficult emotions in these turbulent times:
+So here are 3 tips for dealing with difficult emotions in these turbulent times of Corona:

 “It’s not what happens to you, but how you react to it that matters.” – Epictetus